Blogs

 This means LED bulbs produce light through the use of a semiconductor material (diode) that emits light (photons) when an electrical current passes through it.

-LED light is created by joining the P-type semiconductor to the N-type semiconductor forming a p-n junction.
+LED light is created by joining the P-type semiconductor to the N-type semiconductor, forming a p-n junction.

 The depletion layer separates the two layers.
 A p-n junction is made up of a weak layer of heavily doped semiconductor materials.